 This post may contain affiliate sales links.
 Please read my disclosure policy.

 Try this Basil Pesto Recipe for a flavorful, fresh and fast sauce for pasta or chicken!
 Made with fresh basil, parmesan cheese, garlic, pine nuts and olive oil…pesto never disappoints.
 It’s a fast, uncooked, garlicky, cheesy, basily sauce that is so, so versatile!
-And so much better than store bought.
-Whether you’re grilling chicken or tossing it with pasta, this pesto recipe is one you need in your life.
+Whether you’re grilling chicken or tossing it with pasta, this pesto is one you need in your life.
 For full recipe details, see the printable recipe card down below.

 First of all, what is Pesto?